Home

 • PROMOTION.
 Your career decision choice will have different types of promotions available.
 Will you be able to stay with the same company to climb the ladder of success, or will you need to move to other locations and other companies to get the type of promotion you need?
 It is normal to look for advancements in a profession.

 • TRAVEL CONSIDERATION.
 There are jobs that require a lot of travel from one location to another to complete the business transactions.
 How important is this for you and your career?
 Do you mind traveling?
-Determining the level of travel frequency involved with a job is an important consideration.
+Determining the level of travel frequency involved with a job may be an important consideration in career decisions.

 • JOB TRANSPORTABLILITY.
 It pertains to availability of this kind of job in other places in case you move.
 Careers such as nursing, teaching and other service industries exist in considerable numbers in most locations.